-If the Issuer is declared bankrupt pursuant to Section 3a(3) of the Act, counterparties to financial contracts concluded for the purpose of hedging the risks in a capital centre will rank on par for bankruptcy rules purposes with the holders of SCBs and SMBs in the relevant capital centre, if the agreement on the financial contracts provides that the Issuer's reconstruction proceedings or bankruptcy are not an event of default.
+If the Issuer is declared bankrupt, Section 3a(3) of the Act determines that counterparties to financial contracts concluded for the purpose of hedging the risks in a capital centre will rank pari passu for bankruptcy rules purposes with the holders of SCBs and SMBs in the relevant capital centre, if the agreement on the financial contracts provides that the Issuer's reconstruction proceedings or bankruptcy or failure to supply additional collateral are not an event of default.

-4.15.3 Specifically on issuance from the Institute in General
+4.16.3 Specifically on issuance from the Institute in General

-If the Issuer is declared bankrupt, the Act provides that funds, minus the costs incurred in connection with bankruptcy proceedings, etc., including liquidator fees, salaries, etc., in the Institute in General will be used to satisfy claims notified by holders of debenture bonds (in Danish: kasseobligationer) and SMBs issued through the Institute in General and claims for interest accrued after the date of the bankruptcy order on the claims in question.
-Funds used as described above, however, may not exceed the assets underlying the debenture bonds (in Danish: kasseobligationer) or SMBs, including the mortgage instruments, deposits and securities, plus an amount equivalent to 8% of the risk-weighted value of the assets underlying the debenture bonds and SMBs that the Issuer may have issued outside the capital centres.
+If the Issuer is declared bankrupt, the Act provides that funds, minus the costs incurred in connection with bankruptcy proceedings, etc., including liquidator fees, salaries, etc., in the Institute in General will be used to satisfy claims notified by holders of debenture bonds and SMBs issued through the Institute in General and claims for interest accrued after the date of the bankruptcy order on the claims in question.
+Funds used as described above, however, may not exceed the assets underlying the debenture bonds or SMBs, including the mortgage instruments, deposits and securities, plus an amount equivalent to 8% of the risk-weighted value of the assets underlying the debenture bonds and SMBs that the Issuer may have issued outside the capital centres.

 Any excess funds will be included in the assets available for distribution pursuant to Section 32 of the Danish Bankruptcy Act.
-Pursuant to Section 3a(3) of the Act, counterparties to financial contracts concluded for the purpose of hedging the risks between loans and debenture bonds (in Danish: kasseobligationer) or SMBs issued through the Institute in General will rank on par for bankruptcy law purposes with the holders of debenture bonds (in Danish: kasseobligationer) or SMBs issued in the Institute in General if the agreement on the financial contracts provides that the Issuer's suspension of payments or bankruptcy is not an event of default.
+Pursuant to Section 3a(3) of the Act, counterparties to financial contracts concluded for the purpose of hedging the risks between loans and debenture bonds or SMBs issued through the Institute in General will rank pari passu for bankruptcy law purposes with the holders of debenture bonds or SMBs issued in the Institute in General if the agreement on the financial contracts provides that the Issuer's reconstruction proceedings or bankruptcy is not an event of default.